SCANNERMAX/MACH-DSP-SDK/README.md

 ![Pangolin Logo](scanner_max.png)

 This repository provides specialized libraries and templates for Pangolin Mach-DSP and galvanometer control.
 The Python and LabVIEW libraries offer comprehensive functionality, including analog input waveform generation and serial communication for system control and health monitoring.
-For embedded projects, the Arduino library implements the core XY2-100 and FB4 communication protocols.
+For embedded projects, the Arduino and Raspberry Pi libraries implement the core XY2-100 and FB4 communication protocols.
 ## Features

 ### Python SDK